clux/facemaulers/npcs/zaehesh.md

 IDEA1: slightly witty and sarcastic.
 Understands mortal relations well.
 Camouflages details very well.
 IDEA2: A bit out of it with regards to normal interaction.
 Legal terms?
 Although that would expose "my client" and "THE ENTITY".

+#### Welcoming lines
+So here are the famous adventurers from the north.
+Pleasure to make your acquintance.
+I am Zaehesh.
+I represent powerful interests via Baldur's gate, interests who wishes to defend their perimiters from the undead out east.
+The adventurers you see here are some of baldur's gate's finest.
+Additionally, we have also hired this centaur army to fight for us.

+Rather than waiting for them to make to many powerful first moves, we will hit them where it hurts the mosts.
+Marsember.
+An outpost swarming with undead, originally known to contain the famous Vampire TODO:.

+We weren't sure if you were going to make it.
+But since you are here.
+We would like to request your aid.
+Run a stealth mission around the city.
+Figure out what's going on.
+Find weaknesses in their defense and fortifications.
+Then get back to us.

 #### Lines for 1
 - "There's been a large amount of undead passing through this area"
 - "We have been sent her by higher powers through Baldur's Gate to protect its interests"